monapiet/projektit/README.md

-# My Programming Projects / Ohjelmointiprojektit
+My Programming Projects / Ohjelmointiprojektit

-## Overview / Yleiskuva
+Overview / Yleiskuva

 **English:**
-This folder contains various Python projects I have created for learning and practice purposes.
+This repository contains various programming projects I have created for learning and practice purposes.
+The projects are organized into separate folders based on the technologies used, such as:

+-Python projects

+-Web development projects (HTML, CSS, JavaScript)

-Each project is in its own subfolder with its own README file describing the project and how to run it.
+Each project is placed in its own subfolder and includes a README file describing the project, its features, and how to run or view it.

 **Suomi:**
-Tässä kansiossa on erilaisia Python-projekteja, joita olen tehnyt oppimisen ja harjoittelun vuoksi.
+Tämä repositorio sisältää erilaisia ohjelmointiprojekteja, joita olen tehnyt oppimisen ja harjoittelun vuoksi.
+Projektit on jaettu omiin kansioihinsa käytettyjen teknologioiden mukaan, kuten:

+-Python‑projektit

+-Web‑ohjelmointiprojektit (HTML, CSS, JavaScript)

-Jokainen projekti on omassa alikansiossaan ja sisältää README-tiedoston, jossa kerrotaan projektista ja sen käyttöohjeet.
+Jokainen projekti on omassa alikansiossaan ja sisältää README‑tiedoston, jossa kerrotaan projektista, sen ominaisuuksista ja ohjeet projektin suorittamiseen tai katseluun.